felixdorn/laravel-rickroll/README.md

 ```php
 rickroll($dispatchEvent = true, 'https://my-custom.url');
 ```
-You don't need to return anything, it works just like a `abort`.
+You don't need to return anything, it works just like an `abort`.

 ### Events
 We're dispatching an event with the current request when someone is rick-rolled.
 Just listen for `Felix\RickRoll\Events\RickRolled` in your `EventServiceProvider` .

-## We need your knowledge!
-Do you know any well-known url that "hackers" tries to break a site ?
-Add these [here](src/LaravelRickRoll.php) in the $urls array, and submit a PR, thanks!

 ## Testing
 ``` bash